-While locked down last year, actor Virginia Gay wrote the human connection she was yearning for in an adaptation of Cyrano de Bergerac that transforms the title role into a psychological exploration of self-doubt, internalised hate and queer bodies.
+While locked down in 2020, actor Virginia Gay wrote the human connection she was yearning for in an adaptation of Cyrano de Bergerac that transforms the title role into a psychological exploration of self-doubt, internalised hate and queer bodies.
 And, desperate for a happy ending in real life, she wrote one into the play while also filling it with music and laughter and a powerful sense of connection and community – between the actors and the audience.

 The script is a very self-aware celebration of live theatre, and live audiences, that taps into something deep that people have been missing.
 It’s a powerful reaction to 2020, from a creative point of view.

 I love that that’s how it reads for you because that’s exactly what it felt like to me.
 I pitched it to Sarah Goodes just before the apocalypse started.
 And during those first couple of weeks, as the whole world was changing, we continued talking about it and I could see how even more resonant it was becoming.